randolphwanjiru/DSP3402_FINAL/README.md

 * Testing Data: Structured similarly to training data but lacks the 'target' column, loaded from 'test.csv'.
 Outputs:
 * Performance Metrics: Includes F1 Score, Accuracy, Precision, and Recall for each model on the validation set.
 * Best Model Information: Displays details of the highest-performing model (name, F1 Score, Accuracy, Precision, Recall).

+* Multinomial Naive Bayes (MultinomialNB):
+Chosen for its efficiency in handling text data and computational simplicity.
+* Logistic Regression:
+Employed as a basic linear model for comparison and its effectiveness in binary classification.
+* Support Vector Machine (SVM):
+Selected due to its adaptability to various data types and suitability for high-dimensional spaces.
+* Random Forest:
+Utilized as an ensemble method capable of managing complex data relationships and minimizing overfitting.
-  * Models
+* MLPClassifier (Multi-layer Perceptron):
-    * Describe the different models you tried and why.
-  * Loss, Optimizer, other Hyperparameters.
+A flexible neural network capable of learning intricate patterns in data.
 ### Training

                                   * Describe the training: